What happens if my child is not attending school regularly?

 If your child is not attending school regularly for other reasons:

-- you may be invited to an attendance panel meeting by a participation officer to discuss the concern and a plan will then be made to agree actions, and a review date will be set
+• you may be invited to an attendance panel meeting by an attendance support officer to discuss the concern and a plan will then be made to agree actions, and a review date will be set

 If your child's attendance does not improve, legal sanctions can be taken, including the issuing of a penalty notice or a summons to court for the offence.

-Our participation team supports young people and children to access their right to full-time education, working with schools and families to ensure that children are attending their schools regularly.
+Our school attendance support team supports young people and children to access their right to full-time education, working with schools and families to ensure that children are attending their schools regularly.

 If you are having difficulties ensuring your child is in full-time education, please speak with your child's school as soon as possible, as many issues are resolved this way.
 If you are unable to do so, please email participationteam@hillingdon.gov.uk or call 01895 250858.